daos-stack/daos/src/client/java/README.md

 ## Description
 This module is DAOS Java client and DAOS DFS implementation of Hadoop FileSystem.
-There are two submodules, daos-client and hadoop-daos.
+There are two submodules, daos-java and hadoop-daos.

-### daos-client
+### daos-java
-It wraps most of common APIs from daos_fs.h, as well as some pool and container connection related APIs from daos_api.h.
-There are two main classes, DaosFsClient and DaosFile.
+It wraps most of common APIs from daos_fs.h and daos_uns.h, as well as some pool and container connection related APIs from daos_pool.h and daos_cont.h.
+There are three main classes, DaosFsClient, DaosFile and DaosUns.

 * DaosFsClient
 There will be single instance of DaosFsClient per pool and container.
-All DAOS DFS calls and init/finalize, are from this class which has all native methods implementations in jni which call DAOS APIs directly.
+All DAOS DFS/UNS calls and init/finalize, are from this class which has all native methods implementations in jni which call DAOS APIs directly.
 It provides a few public APIs, move, delete, mkdir, exists, for simple non-repetitive file operations.
 They release all opened files, if any, immediately.
 If you have multiple operations on same file in short period of time, you should use DaosFile which can be instantiated by calling getFile methods.
+It also has some DAOS UNS native methods which should be indirectly accessed via DaosUns.

 * DaosFile
 It's a simple and efficient representative of underlying DAOS file.
 You just need to give a posix-compatible path to